On-farm animal welfare: Review of EU laws

 Update

-The European Commission is reviewing its on-farm animal welfare rules, in particular relating to the use of cages (for breeding laying hens, pigs, calves, pullets, broiler breeders, layer breeders, rabbits, ducks, geese, and quails), and the killing of male day-old chicks in the laying hens sector.
+The European Commission is reviewing its on-farm animal welfare rules, in particular relating to the use of cages (for laying hens, pigs, calves, pullets, broiler breeders, layer breeders, rabbits, ducks, geese, and quails), and the killing of male day-old chicks in the laying hens sector.

 The on-farm animal welfare rules of the European Union (EU) currently do not apply to imports of animals and animal products.
-The EU will review to what extent these rules should apply to imports, notably for poultry, pigs, calves, and rabbits, and their products.

 Impacted Products